Estimated reading time: 4 minutes

 In addition to compiling accurate logging data for drivers and carriers, ELDs help improve highway safety and boost productivity.
 For example, truck drivers have to deal with the monotony of driving for long periods, which can result in tiredness and fatigue.
 ELDs let truck drivers know when they should look for a destination to relax, stretch, and take a much-needed break.
 In addition, regularly scheduled stops can help drivers stay focused and alert and reduce the chances of being involved in an accident.

 Next, electronic logging devices help streamline workflows for trucking companies of all sizes, which increases efficiency.
 Tasks such as loading trucks with cargo and goods, planning routes, and getting drivers on the road take time.
 Fleet operators are tired of dealing with paper-based driver logs, unassigned miles, delivery assignments, and vehicle inspections.
 ELDs replace these time-consuming methods of logging information and data.
 In addition to saving time, ELDs can save money.
-Research shows that ELD solutions can help save over $900 per driver annually.

 Picking the right electronic logging device.